Information and Infrastructure Assurance Services

 IIA offers Managed Security Services to units needing assistance with performing information security coordination and administration activities.
 Through this program, one IIA Information Security Coordinator will work with the unit to provide consistent, reliable information security services, which are listed on Managed Security Services.

 A network IPS will provide advanced threat detection and allow the university to extend protection to its wireless networks.
-For information about the status of this effort and more, see Network IPS Planned for 2014.
+IPS implementation is underway as of spring 2015.
+For information about the status of this effort and more, see Network IPS Implementation.

 The ITS User Advocate works with the University of Michigan community to ensure that U-M information technology policies and guidelines are followed, and to respond to computer abuse and misuse of U-M electronic resources.